MicrosoftDocs/azure-docs/articles/cosmos-db/logging.md

     If you want to change how your diagnostic logs are saved at any point in the future, return to this page to modify the diagnostic log settings for your account.

-## Turn on logging by using the Azure CLI
+## Turn on logging by using Azure CLI

-To enable metrics and diagnostics logging by using the Azure CLI, use the following commands:
+To enable metrics and diagnostics logging by using Azure CLI, use the following commands:

 - To enable storage of Diagnostic Logs in a storage account, use this command: